stitchdata/docs/_destinations/multiple-destinations.md

           1. Login to your Stitch account.
           2. Click **Destinations** in the top navigation.
           3. Click **Add Destination** in the top right portion of the page.
           4. Select the destination you would like to setup.
-If you aren't sure of which destination you should pick, follow this guide to help you make the decision that best suits your needs. (link the "choosing a destination" page)
+If you aren't sure of which destination you should pick, follow [this guide](https://www.stitchdata.com/docs/destinations/choosing-a-stitch-destination) to help you make the decision that best suits your needs.

       - title: "Adding another destination through the Stitch Connect API"
         anchor: "adding-destinations-api"
         content:
-          If you want to add through the API, (link docs)
+          If you want to add an aditional destination through the API, check out our [Create a Destination with the Connect API](https://www.stitchdata.com/docs/developers/stitch-connect/guides/create-destination-with-stitch-connect) guide.

       - title: "Deleting a destination"
         anchor: "deleting-destinations"